Cherry Eye in Dogs. Why is Your Dog’s Eye So Red? · Kinship

 The most effective treatment for cherry eye in dogs involves surgical repositioning of the gland back to its proper location, says veterinarian Dr. Wendy Brooks.
 There are currently two surgical techniques to do this.
 The most commonly performed technique is traditional tucking (also called tacking), where a single permanent stitch is placed, pulling the gland back to position.
 However, in a newer surgical method called imbrication, a wedge of tissue is removed from above the affected gland.
 This new technique is more challenging and uses several tiny temporary stitches to close the gap.

-The third eyelid’s tear gland is responsible for about 30-50% of the tear production in dogs.
+The third eyelid’s tear gland is responsible for about 30 to 50 percent of the tear production in dogs.
 If the initial medical therapy is unsuccessful, surgical reposition is key to preserving tear production.
 In fact, dogs that have undergone surgical repositioning of the gland have a lower chance of developing dry eye than dogs who are chronically prolapsed.

-Unfortunately, there are no known preventative measures to avoid cherry eye, according to Dr. Collins.
-About 40% of dogs that experience cherry eye will be affected in both eyes, usually before the age of two.
+Unfortunately, there are no known preventative measures to avoid cherry eye, per Dr. Collins.
+About 40 percent of dogs that experience cherry eye will be affected in both eyes, usually before the age of two.
 The best way to protect your pup from problems is to remain vigilant in monitoring their health, promptly bringing any concerns to your vet.
 To preserve your dog’s eye health, cherry eye should be addressed early when it’s most easily treated.

 If your dog seems to have cherry eye, take them to the vet right away.
 Your vet may have the knowledge and equipment to diagnose and treat the problem immediately.
 If not, you may be referred to a veterinary ophthalmologist who specializes in animal eyes and their disorders.